Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 20 September 2024 23.30.12 UTC
+- WIB: Sabtu, 21 September 2024 00.22.29 UTC
-- WITA: Sabtu, 21 September 2024 00.30.12 UTC
+- WITA: Sabtu, 21 September 2024 01.22.29 UTC
-- WIT: Sabtu, 21 September 2024 01.30.12 UTC
+- WIT: Sabtu, 21 September 2024 02.22.29 UTC

 Kutipan Inspiratif:
-"Nature is just enough; but men and women must comprehend and accept her suggestions."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: nature
+Kategori: technology